HORSFORTH HARRIERS CONSTITUTION

 - Representation in Team Events

 6.1 Only first claim and second claim members of Horsforth Harriers with full membership and holding an affiliated competition licence are entitled to represent Horsforth Harriers in team events.
 This includes but is not restricted to the Leeds Country Way, Bradford Millennium Way, PECO Cross Country and all events organised by the Yorkshire Veterans Athletics Association.

 6.2 Competing members in team events must run in a club vest.

 - Transfer between Clubs

-7.2 Prospective members wishing to transfer to Horsforth Harriers must also complete the Horsforth Harriers standard application form.
+7.2 Prospective members wishing to transfer to Horsforth Harriers must also complete the Horsforth Harriers membership application form and pay the required subscription fee.

 - The Club Committee and its Membership